JacobEFO/DTU_ELE_AltiumLibrary/CONTRIBUTING.md

 ## Rules and Requirements
 Update this with some text.

+### Sample Library
+A sample library is given in 'Component/Sample_Library'.

 ### Schematic Symbols
 This section contains the rules and guidelines for the schematic symbols.
 * Always drawn in mils